Skip to Content

 • Employee-led joint management safety committees that focus on improving our safety culture by identifying and addressing unsafe conditions, reinforcing safe acts, and instructing one-on-one safe work practices.

-• Award for Plant/General Managers, Business Unit President Awards, citations for high-performing employees who make superior contributions to the business, and “Best Practice” designation for site-level projects that are innovative, impactful, and transferable across the enterprise.
+• Award and recognition programs, including our annual Chairman's Awards for Safety, Environment and Sustainability Excellence, as well as a Safety Leadership Award for Plant/General Managers, Business Unit President Awards, citations for high-performing employees who make superior contributions to the business, and “Best Practice” designation for site-level projects that are innovative, impactful, and transferable across the enterprise.

 EHS Best Practices